ekirving/temporal-selection/README.md

-# temporal-selection
+# Temporal Selection
+## Detecting selection with ancient DNA time-series
-Temporal selection exercises for PopGen21
+Notes and exercises for the PopGen21 workshop.